 Pensacola truly has something for everyone, with just about the perfect population size.
-Not too many people that you’ll be stuck in traffic, but just enough that you’ll quickly find your tribe.
+Not so many people that you’ll be stuck in traffic, but just enough that you’ll quickly find your tribe.

 If you currently live in the Pensacola area or have been stationed there recently, please tell other military and veteran families what you liked and maybe didn’t like about the area in a PCSgrades housing or neighborhood review.

-Author: Rebecca Alwine is a PCSgrades’ Blogger Affiliate, freelance writer, army wife, and mother of three.
-She enjoys coffee, running, lifting weights, and most of the menial tasks of motherhood.
+PCSgrades Author: Rebecca Alwine is a freelance writer, army wife, and mother of three.
 Her writing experience includes military family topics, research pieces, guest blogging, and much more.
 She’s a contributing writer for ARMY Magazine, a regular contributor for several publications including to Homefront United Network, PCSgrades, ESME, and has also been published in Ms. Magazine and The Atlantic.
-You can follow her online at www.whatrebeccathinks.com or on Twitter (@rebecca_alwine) and Instagram (@rebecca_alwine).
+You can follow her online at www.whatrebeccathinks.com.